ChiWeiHsiao/Match-Moving/README.md

 #### Comparison
-Anyway, Adobe AE has easy to use UI and adding any 3D model or visual effect in AE is intuitive.
+Adobe AE has easy to use UI and adding any 3D model or visual effect in AE is intuitive.
 On the other hand, it take tones of time for us to tune the position of the inserted objects by using only pure python.